 Interior design trends are constantly changing, and these apply to Virtual Staging just as much as traditional staging.
-When staging a home, it is important to consider the overall style and design of the home, in additional the it’s location.
-For example, you don’t want to stage a seaside apartment with a wood cabin feel, therefore information about the property is important when you are submitting your images for staging.
+When staging a home, it is important to consider the overall style and design of the home, in addition to

 Here are a few trends that are becoming popular in 2018:

 - Adding color – Including a pop of color can change the look and feel of a room.
-This can be as easy as adding some bright coloured cushions, and wall decorations.
+This can be as easy as adding some bright colored cushions, and wall decorations.